pontusntengnas/pontusntengnas/README.md

 ## Pontus Schuster Tengnäs 👨‍💻

-I am a flexible full-stack developer with a primary focus on .NET and web development.
+I am a flexible full-stack developer with a primary focus on .NET and mobile app development.
 What I love about software development is the fact that there is always something new to learn and explore.

 ### Location 📍